 - 5 stars in Indiana’s Environmental Recognition Program

-- Follow the practice of Continuity of Care (teachers move with children to new rooms).
+- Follow the practice of Continuity of Care for Infant and Toddler rooms (teachers move with children to new rooms).

 The focal point is Five-Steps to Self-Regulation.
-Preschool lead teachers Randi Peach and Rachel Hancock have attended the conference and are training BDLC teachers and staff.
+Preschool teacher Rachel Hancock has attended the conference and is training BDLC teachers and staff.

 BDLC teachers and all part-time support staff are certified annually in CPR, First Aid, Asthma and Universal Precautions to provide the safest environment for our children.
 They also annually update training in Child Abuse Prevention.